Sailesh2577/receipt-processor-challenge-solution/README.md

 ## main.go

 The main.go file contains the entry point of the server.
-It initializes the router from the generated code and starts the HTTP server on port 8080.
+The main use is that it initializes the router from the generated code and then starts the HTTP server on port 8080.

 ## routers.go

 The routers.go file defines the routes and the router.
-It uses the Gorilla mux package to handle HTTP routing.
-The NewRouter function creates a new router and registers the routes defined in the routes variable.
+It uses the Gorilla mux package to handle the HTTP routing.
+The NewRouter function in that creates a new router and it registers the routes defined in the routes variable.
 Each route has a name, HTTP method, URL pattern, and handler function.

 ## receipt_service.go

-The receipt_service.go file contains the handler functions for the /receipts/process and /receipts/{id}/points endpoints.
+The main use of receipt_service.go file is that it contains the handler functions for the /receipts/process and /receipts/{id}/points endpoints.
 The ProcessReceiptHandler function processes a receipt JSON payload, calculates the points earned based on the receipt data, generates a receipt ID, and returns the ID as a JSON response.
 The GetPointsHandler function retrieves the points awarded for a given receipt ID and returns the points as a JSON response.

 ## receipt_processor.go

-The receipt_processor.go file defines the ReceiptProcessor struct and its methods.
-The ReceiptProcessor represents the receipt processing logic.
-The ProcessReceipt method processes a receipt and calculates the number of points earned based on the specified rules.
-It uses helper methods to calculate points for different aspects of the receipt, such as the retailer name, total amount, items, etc.
+The main use of receipt_processor.go file is that it defines the ReceiptProcessor struct and its methods.
+The ReceiptProcessor represents the receipt processing logic and the ProcessReceipt method processes a receipt and calculates the number of points earned based on the specified rules.
+It is using helper methods to calculate points for different aspects of the receipt, such as the retailer name, total amount, items, etc.

 ## receipt_processor_test.go